godep-migrator/hookworm/README.md

 logging to syslog if the `syslog=true` postfix option is provided.
 Log verbosity is higher if the `-d` debug flag is passed.

 #### Hookworm Rogue Commit Handler

 The rogue commit handler is specific to GitHub payloads.
-It will inspect a given payload in the context of the given `watched_branches` and `watched_paths` and send a "rogue commit email" to the email recipients given in `email_recipients` to provide equal visibility with those commits that result from pull requests.
+It will inspect a payload in the context of the given `watched_branches` and `watched_paths` and send a "rogue commit email" to the email recipients given in `email_recipients` to provide visibility roughly equivalent to those commits that result from pull request merges.

 Because the rogue commit handler is affected by so many arguments, here they are again with more details about their associated behavior: